 Status, Trends, and Threats

 Genetic studies have not delineated any stocks or separate populations and there are no reliable population estimates available for ringed seals.
 Numerous surveys have counted seals in portions of their range, but there is not enough information about movements and how to correct for the number of seals that were under the ice during the survey.
 Based upon these data, there are at least 250,000 ringed seals in Alaskan waters; the true number is probably much higher.
-Ringed seals have been recommended for listing as ‘threatened’ under the Endangered Species Act (ESA) due to the threats of climate change on sea ice, however that decision is pending and they are not currently listed under the ESA nor are they listed as ‘depleted’ under the Marine Mammal Protection Act.
-Worldwide, it is believed there are 6-7 million ringed seals.
+Ringed seals were listed as ‘threatened’ under the Endangered Species Act (ESA).
+Worldwide, it is believed there are 6–7 million ringed seals.

 Global – G5 (Secure)